apache/apisix-ingress-controller/docs/en/latest/reference/api-reference.md

 #### ApisixRouteStream

 ApisixRouteStream defines the configuration for a Layer 4 (TCP/UDP) route.
-Currently not supported.